Courses

 Fundamentals of Movement I

 The student will address the building blocks in consciously linking their mind and body through the fundamentals of breath, dynamic connectivity, inner/outer experience, function/expressivity, mobility/stability and exertion/recuperation.
-Permission of the department required.
+Approval of the program chair required.

 Prerequisite(s): DRAM 219 and an audition.
 Note: Students with credit for DRAM 365 may not take DRAM 366 for credit.